Skip to content

 No. OR-IEH-01 is tied to your Google account, not your device.
 A factory reset wipes your phone for nothing.
 Fix the problem at payments.google.com instead.

-#Can using a different Google account bypass the error?
+Can using a different Google account work around the error?

-Yes, temporarily.
-If you have another Google account with valid payment methods, you can use it for purchases.
-But you’ll lose access to your existing purchase history, subscriptions, and app library tied to the restricted account, so it’s better to fix the original.
+Yes, temporarily, as long as the second account is also yours.
+You can use it for purchases while you fix the original.
+You’ll lose access to your existing purchase history, subscriptions, and app library tied to the restricted account, so it’s better to fix the original than to keep splitting your purchases.

 Yes.
 Contactless payments at physical stores stop working too because NFC tap-to-pay relies on the same frozen Google Payments account.

 Not directly.
 OR-IEH-01 comes from Google’s side, not your bank.
-However, repeated declined transactions from your bank can trigger Google’s fraud detection, which then freezes your account.
-If you suspect a bank issue, contact them separately to confirm they aren’t blocking Google charges before troubleshooting the Google side.
+Repeated declined transactions from your bank can still trigger Google’s fraud detection, which then freezes your account.
+If you suspect a bank issue, contact your bank separately to confirm they aren’t blocking Google charges before troubleshooting the Google side.